 top of page

-Art & Sustainability
+Art & Sustainability in 2024

 As international art consultants, Artelier are industry leaders in sourcing sustainable art, collaborating with worldwide artists.
 With sustainability becoming a global movement, increasing numbers of clients are seeking eco-conscious artworks; we have curated sustainable art collections for luxury hospitality, residential, yacht and aviation projects.
 We dive into how sustainable art brings low-impact luxury to contemporary spaces.